mleopold/concierge/README.md

   - Leave out `trigger_open` if you don't plan to use this way of unlocking the door
 - If its empty when you start you can choose to add the deeplens-object-detection model and add the `find_person` and `trigger_open` function.
 - Deploy the application to your deeplens
+- For webhook based actions: If you have a solution that is able to work off a simple webhook e.g. using [MicroBot Push](https://microbot.is/push/), [SwitchBot](https://www.switch-bot.com/) or [IFTTT](https://ifttt.com/).
+The following will trigger the webhook from the detected event on the IoT queue
+  - Create a DynmoDB table, e.g.
+    - ```aws dynamodb create-table --table-name concierge_sletmit --attribute-definitions '{ "AttributeName": "name", "AttributeType": "S" }' --key-schema '{ "AttributeName": "name", "KeyType": "HASH" }' --provisioned-throughput '{"ReadCapacityUnits": 5, "WriteCapacityUnits": 5}'```
+  - Create a new lambda and copy code from ´trigger_webhook.py`
+    - Add an IoT trigger with a Custom IoT rule with the floowing Rule query statement: ```SELECT * FROM 'concierge-detected'``
+    - Add the environment variables:
+        - `DYNAMODB_TABLE`: Name of the table created above
+        - `GRACE`: 60 (the limit on how often the button is pushed)
+        - `WEBHOOK_URL`: <URL to the webhook> (a post request will executed)
+        - `WEBHOOK_POST_DATA`: Optionaly any additional static post-data to send to webhook (json string)

 Troubleshooting
 ---